chairmanlu/15-466-f21-base2/README.md

-# (TODO: your game's title)
+# Golf Alone

-Author: (TODO: your name)
+Author: Steven Lu (sslu1)

-Design: (TODO: In two sentences or fewer, describe what is new and interesting about your game.)
+Design: A virtual mini-golf.
+You can also hit the ball into the air and watch it bounce around.

 Screen Shot: